Home» Auto» Bikes» CFMOTO 450 CL-C Launched in Nepal at Rs. 12 Lakhs: Does It Justify Its Cruiser Promise?

 Rear Styling in CFMoto 450 CL-C

-The rear design of finishes off without any grab rails or wheel hugger.
-Instead the short fender and dual circular taillamps gives the bike a kind of character which will distinct it even from the rear view.
+The rear design finishes off without any grab rails or wheel hugger.
+Instead, the short fender and dual circular taillamps give the bike a kind of character that will distinguish it even from the rear view.

 Instrument Cluster

 Think Retro!
-The 450 CL-C comes with a 3.6-inch retro style round console and it is a TFT display.
-Moreover, the console comes with navigation projection, vehicle-phone connectivity even featuring OTA upgrades, MotoPlay, security, and anti-theft measures, track recording, and real-time viewing from CFMoto Ride app.
+The 450 CL-C comes with a 3.6-inch retro-style round console, and it has a TFT display.
+Moreover, the console comes with something called “T-Box” which is a comprehensive package that includes navigation projection, vehicle-phone connectivity, even featuring OTA upgrades, MotoPlay, security, and anti-theft measures, track recording, and real-time viewing from the CFMoto Ride app.

 Instrument Console in CFMoto 450 CL-C